SandyRodger/launch_school_books/ruby_core_tools.md

 - Something about using `binstubs` feature.

 ### [Bundle exec](https://launchschool.com/books/core_ruby_tools/read/bundler#bundleexec)
--  for when the app has conflict with your `bundler/setup` command.
+-  For when the app has conflict with your `bundler/setup` command.
 -  A section on when you should use this command.
 Some say always.

 #### binstubs